0x20/hackerspaces.be/README.md

 You are encouraged to write scripts, for instance, one that would pull a calender feed into git, and displays it nicely on the page.
 Or a script that checks twitterfeeds for tags and pushes that info to the repo.

 ## Basic Installation
+The main requirement, hyde, requires python 2.7 or above.
+Python3 and above are not yet supported.
     pip install -r requirements.txt

 # Usage
 The only command to execute is `hyde gen`.
-The static result will be in `deploy/`
+The static result will be in `deploy/`.
+If you copy it to another location make sure to also copy the `media/` directory since it contains the stylesheet and images.

 While developping, it may be usefull to use the integrated server with `hyde serve -a localhost -p 8000`